libp2p/js-peer-id/README.md

 ### `createFromJSON(obj)`

 - `obj.id: String` - The multihash encoded in `base58`
-- `obj.pubKey: String` - The public key in protobuf format, encoded in 'base64'
+- `obj.pubKey: String` - The public key in protobuf format, encoded in `base64`
-- `obj.privKey: String` - The private key in protobuf format, encoded in 'base 64'
+- `obj.privKey: String` - The private key in protobuf format, encoded in `base64`

 ## Export